Teach your students to navigate a tech-filled world.

 Reputation and Relationships

-Maintaining a positive online reputation is one of the most vital digital citizenship skills.
+Maintaining a positive online reputation is a vital skill today.
 Everything we post online (and everything others post about us) can be seen by anyone and everyone, forever.
 Students should also know how to maintain positive relationships via all the ways they connect-- texting, social media apps, or when playing online games.
 They should know how to communicate appropriately and respectfully online, and to never engage in hate speech.
 This course can help you help your students learn all of these skills!